 Don’t just read this; actually work through the example yourself.

 xUnit Test Patterns: Refactoring Test Code

+This is the Unit Testing Bible.
 A wealth of information on how to write, organize, and refactor test code.